The 2022 challenge

 - 4:30-5:00, Teams remove machines, discard materials into the trash barrels, and bring barrels to the truck outside the gym doors.
 Rube materials to be recycled should be placed in the appropriate bins (not the water bottle recycling bins, which will also be present).

-Ashbrook’s Rube Goldberg Contest Rules
+Ashbrook’s Rube Goldberg Challenge Rules

 Violation of any rules may result in forfeiture of parts or tools, penalty, or disqualification.

 The number of members on a team will be 6 students in grades 5-8.
 An entering school must include at least one person from each grade at the school within the 5th through 8th grade range (for example, a 5th-8th grade school must include at least one 5th, 6th, 7th, and 8th grader; and a 6th-8th grade school must include at least one 6th, 7th, and 8th grader).
-The competition is limited to 10 teams selected by the Contest Steering Committee.
+The competition is limited to 10 teams selected by the Challenge Steering Committee.

 Teams may not make use of the internet via electronic devices during the competition.
 In fact, no electronic devices may be present on the competition floor.